 It’s a given that every student has their own way of learning, and an ILP, an individual learning plan, has to factor this in, which is a critical point.
 This part addresses specific learning needs, offering extra support or advanced material to ensure true differentiation.

-This is really where the plan gets super customized, where it might detail specific teaching strategies or certain accommodations that are going to help that student succeed, which is a big deal.
-The whole aim is to create an equitable learning environment for everyone involved, which ensures fair opportunities for all students.
+So this is when the plan becomes really super customised, and it may include specific teaching strategies or maybe certain accommodations that are going to help this student be successful, which is a significant thing.
+The whole approach is to achieve “equal opportunities” in all learning situations, thereby establishing a level playing field for all students.

 5. Support Provision